- The value of writing content that stands out to the audience

 One step at a time

 There’s nothing more daunting than sitting down to see a blank page and thinking, ‘Where do I start?’
-When you’re sitting down to write, don’t think about the fact that you’ve got 2,000 words ahead of you.
-Go through the content section by section, breaking it down into manageable chunks.
+Don’t think about the fact that you’ve got 2,000 words ahead of you.
+Instead, using your synopsis as a guide, go through the content section by section, breaking it down into manageable chunks.

 Perfection is the enemy of progress